kitspace/awesome-electronics/README.md

 - [AdaBox](https://www.adafruit.com/adabox/) - Curated Adafruit products, unique collectibles, and exclusive discounts.
 All delivered quarterly.

 ## 3D Part Models
-- [GrabCad](https://grabcad.com/library/electronic-components-1) - Community supported database of 3D models with a large number of electronic component models
+- [GrabCad](https://grabcad.com/library/electronic-components-1) - Community supported database of 3D models with a large number of electronic component models.
-- [3D ContentCentral](https://www.3dcontentcentral.com) - Website dedicated to 3D models of parts (requires login)
+- [3D ContentCentral](https://www.3dcontentcentral.com) - Website dedicated to 3D models of parts (requires login).

 ## Other Lists
-- [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from China, that you can use in your projects
+- [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from China, that you can use in your projects.
 - [PCB/EDA software list on the EEVblog forums](https://www.eevblog.com/forum/eda/pcbeda-software-list/) - A much more comprehensive list of all the software tools available.
-- [intajay/open-electronics](https://github.com/intajay/open-electronics) - Another GitHub list: resources for Electronics Enthusiasts and Hardware Hackers
+- [intajay/open-electronics](https://github.com/intajay/open-electronics) - Another GitHub list: resources for Electronics Enthusiasts and Hardware Hackers.
-- [Vitorian/awesome-fpga](https://github.com/Vitorian/awesome-fpga) - Awesome list of FPGA resources
+- [Vitorian/awesome-fpga](https://github.com/Vitorian/awesome-fpga) - Awesome list of FPGA resources.
-- [cajt/list_of_robot_electronics](https://github.com/cajt/list_of_robot_electronics) - A GitHub list of resources, projects and products for robot electronics
+- [cajt/list_of_robot_electronics](https://github.com/cajt/list_of_robot_electronics) - A GitHub list of resources, projects and products for robot electronics.
-- [embedded-boston/awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - Awesome list of embedded programming resources
+- [embedded-boston/awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - Awesome list of embedded programming resources.
-- [TCAD Central](https://tcad.com/Software.html) - List of Technology CAD (TCAD) software and resources from the maker of DEVSIM
+- [TCAD Central](https://tcad.com/Software.html) - List of Technology CAD (TCAD) software and resources from the maker of DEVSIM.